+ndidacy for the Doctoral degree cannot be approvalifying or preliminary examinations or departme

+1. Name of applicant

+(Last) (First) (M.I.)

-Candidacy for the Doctoral degree cannot be approved until the applicant has completed all course requirements, all qualifying or preliminary examinations or department equivalent, and any foreign language requirements.
-1. Name of applicant (First) (M.I.)
-2. Department/Graduate program Student ID # Attach to this application a current transcript (printed from WebApps; see your graduate coordinator).
+2. Department/Graduate program Student ID # -

+Attach to this application a current transcript (p printed from WebApps; see your grad uate coordinator).

 Attach to this application a statement of all applicable departmental requirements for both course work and qualifying or preliminary examinations.

-Attach student's departmental checklist to candidacy to document how the student has fulfilled departmental requirements.
-3. Proposed thesis topic (tentative title) Thesis Committee, subject to the approval of the GPS. (type or print) Please see the General Announcements for rules regarding the composition of thesis committees. (a) Thesis Director Committee Chair within the department (if different) (b) Member within the department (c) Member outside the department Additional member(s) Thesis committees may later be changed.
-See http://graduate.rice.edu/thesis for additional information.
-5. Signatures: Date Original signature of Department Chair or Director of Graduate Studies Date Graduate Coordinator signature
+Attach student's departmental checklist to cand requirements. lidacy to document how the student h as fulfilled departmental

+3. Proposed thesis topic (tentative title)

+4. Thesis Committee, subject to the approval of the rules regarding the composition of thesis comm (a) Thesis Director Committee Chair within the department ( nittees.

+(b) Member within the department

+(c) Member outside the department

+Additional member(s)

+Thesis committees may later be changed.
+See h nttp://graduate.rice.edu/thesis for ad ditional information.

+5. Signatures:

+Original signature of Department Chair or Director of Graduate Studies Date

+Graduate Coordinator signature Date

+Dean of Graduate & Postdoctoral Studies Date